lifeparticle/binarytree/README.md

-Houdini is an open-source pro that offers a range of developer tools to save time.
+Houdini is an open-source project that offers a range of developer tools to save time.

 # Developemnt